 Directed by Adam Yauch (MCA of the Beastie Boys and director of Awesome; I F***ing Shot That!"), the documentary trails these players on the fast track to the NBA, as they are being groomed to be in the spotlight of a multi-million dollar game.
 Combining Yauchs unique directing style with raw hip hop music, GUNNIN’ highlights these soon to be NBA All Stars.

-AN ASIDE: Don't fret if you missed Gunnin' For That #1 Spot when it first came out more than a decade ago.
+Check this: Don't fret if you missed Gunnin' For That #1 Spot when it first came out more than a decade ago.
 You can still catch it on Amazon Prime for free or rent it or buy it in HD.

 One Amazon Prime reviewer said: If you're a basketball fan you'll love this doc, I'm a basketball addict so obviously I'm going to give this doc 5 stars!
 Love seeing these players when they were just kids 11 years later.